Skip to main content

 19

-State Farm and the Slab Leak: A Masterclass in Creative Denial
+The Slab Leak Denial: A Masterclass in Creative Exclusions

 February 2024 | Adjuster Central

-What they're looking for is a pretext to say the leak was caused by lack of maintenance of the copper pipe, or wear and tear.
-But it's very common for State Farm to claim everything is long-term seepage even if there's no evidence of rot, odor, or discoloration, and they'll even do it when there's clear evidence that the water was squirting in a sudden burst.
+The carrier's objective is to find a pretext to attribute the leak to lack of maintenance or wear and tear.
+It is common for this carrier to characterize every leak as long-term seepage, even when there is no evidence of rot, odor, or discoloration, and even when the physical evidence clearly indicates a sudden burst.

 20